 #2 Wire Feeder

-- Wire drive rolls: The wire drive roll should be made of a material that is resistant to wear and corrosion, such as Teflon, as the aluminum wire is softer than steel wire and can wear out the wire drive roll quickly.
+- Wire drive rolls: The wire drive roll should be made of a material resistant to wear and corrosion, such as Teflon, as the aluminum wire is softer than steel wire and can wear out the wire drive roll quickly.

 - Wire feed speed: The wire feed speed should be adjustable, as different aluminum alloys and thicknesses require different feed speeds.
-A higher wire feed speed will provide a wider and more fluid weld puddle, while a lower wire feed speed will provide a narrower and more controlled weld puddle.
+A higher wire feed speed will provide a broader and more fluid weld puddle, while a lower wire feed speed will provide a narrower and more controlled weld puddle.

-- Tension: The wire feeder should have a tension adjustment, as too much tension can cause the wire to break, while too little tension can cause the wire to birdnest or bunch up.
+- Tension: The wire feeder should have a tension adjustment, as too much tension can cause the wire to break, while too little tension can cause the wire to bird nest or bunch up.

 - Burnback control: Some wire feeders have a burnback control feature that allows the welder to set the distance between the contact tip and the workpiece, preventing the wire from sticking to the workpiece once the trigger is released.